Mincheol2/VAAE/README.md

 <img width="1000" alt="image" src="https://user-images.githubusercontent.com/43122330/200512800-a28aa7b4-1293-4981-9333-206ea7e4d833.png">

 - I think we don't need to use 'valid' set in the original model.
-So use only train/test set.
+So we use only train/test set.

 - This model generates both train_loss.txt and **test_loss.txt**